 Ashley has been with LBSC since the December 2011 production ofA Christmas Carol, in which she played nine different characters.
 She continued this pattern of schizophrenic behavior in several other LBSC productions, playing everything from servants, to starring roles in shows such as The Taming of the Shrew, Sir Gawain and the Green Knight, a self-directed musical cabaret entitled Play On! and a co-directed, all-female production of The Complete Works of William Shakespeare (abridged) [revised].
 She is proud to have been on the Goad stage, putting her training from the American Musical and Dramatic Academy to good use!
 In her spare time, Ashley enjoys reading chick-lit novels, collecting anything with glitter, and international traveling.

 Brandon Alexander Cutts

-A 12-year veteran with the company, Brandon joined LBSC through their educational outreach program at Cabrillo High School.
+A 13-year veteran with the company, Brandon joined LBSC through their educational outreach program at Cabrillo High School.
 He has performed in over 40 shows with LBSC.
-He has also performed with Cornerstone Theater Company, The Ahimsa Collective, and New York's Instant Shakespeare Co.
-Brando (a nickname he earned from his fellows in the company) made his directorial debut at the Goad Theatre with Lysistrata.
-Since then, he has directed the 2011 LBSC Summer Festival's Merry Wives of Windsor and LB Seafest's Midsummer Night's Dream for Kids.
+He has also performed with Cornerstone Theater Company, The Ahimsa Collective, and New York’s Instant Shakespeare Co.
+“Brando” (a nickname he earned from his fellows in the company) made his directorial debut at the Goad Theatre with Lysistrata.
+Since then, he has directed the 2011 LBSC Summer Festival’s Merry Wives of Windsor, LB Seafest’s A Midsummer Night’s Dream for Kids, and The Winter’s Tale at the Goad.
 He has a degree in Drama from UCI.
-Favorite past roles: Silvius in As You Like It, Enobarbus in Antony and Cleopatra, Yefim in Uncle Vanya, St. Peter in Last Days of Judas Iscariot, and now, Hamlet!
+Favorite past roles include Silvius in As You Like It, Enobarbus in Antony and Cleopatra, Yefim in Uncle Vanya, St. Peter in Last Days of Judas Iscariot, and the title role in Hamlet.

 Jesse Seann Atkinson